-We have audited the accompanying consolidated balance sheets of Ur-Energy Inc. (Ur-Energy or the Company) as of December 31, 2016 and December 31, 2015 and the related consolidated statements of operations and comprehensive loss, cash flows and shareholder's equity for each of the years in the three-year period ended December 31, 2016.
-We also have audited Ur-Energy's internal control over financial reporting as of December 31, 2016, based on criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
-Management is responsible for these consolidated financial statements, for maintaining effective internal control over financial reporting, and for its assessment of the effectiveness of internal control over financial Reporting.
-Our responsibility is to express an opinion on these consolidated financial statements and an opinion on the Company's internal control over financial reporting based on our integrated audits.
+We have audited the accompanying consolidated balance sheets of Ur-Energy Inc. and its subsidiaries, (together, the Company) as of December 31, 2017 and 2016, and the related consolidated statements of operations and comprehensive loss, consolidated statements of cash flows and consolidated statements of shareholder's equity for the years then ended, including the related notes (collectively referred to as the consolidated financial statements).
+We also have audited the Company's internal control over financial reporting as of December 31, 2017, based on criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).